The Ultimate Care Guide for “”Grass Lily”” Growth and Tips

 Step 3: Remove the Offshoots

 Carefully remove the plant from its pot and gently separate the offshoots (pups) from the main plant.
-Make sure each offshoot has some roots attached.
+Ensure each offshoot has some roots attached.

 Step 4: Potting the Offshoots